Anan51/TDTbot/wit_data/zones/reach/encounters/blind_beggar/blind_beggar_a.md

 -------------
 tdt$blind_threaten

 You deftly draw your weapon on the man.
 He doesnt respond.
 You know this man isnt trying to trick you.
 You say a quick prayer then you give the man some money.
 He hears the coins hit the bag and says "oh thank you!
 May YHWH bless your kindness.
-(You may spend 20 :gold: to upgrade your Annointed passive to: __Angel__ :rosette: "Protect persists, taking damage removes __Protect__ first" for the rest of the run)
+(You may spend 20 :gold: to gain: __Angel__ :rosette: "Protect persists, taking damage removes __Protect__ first" for the rest of the run)

 -------------
 tdt$blind_hostile